nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ##### 4.5.7.1 Use the internal Kubernetes DNS

 The internal Kubernetes DNS name for the Load Balancer will be &lt;primary DNS&gt; (**reference data: 3.20**).
-This option is only recommended for developing or testing purposes since this &lt;primary DNS&gt; will only work if the consumer Security Server Sidecar is deployed in the same cluster.
+This option is only recommended for developing or testing purposes since this &lt;primary DNS&gt; it's a Kubernetes internal DNS and will only work if the consumer Security Server Sidecar is deployed in the same cluster.

 ##### 4.5.7.2 Use the assigned Private IP or public DNS name